Theo Paphitis: Business

 Paphitis took a job as a tea boy and filing clerk at a City of London insurance broker.
 Wanting more money, he discovered his passion for retailing and sales when at 18 he worked as a sales assistant for Watches of Switzerland in Bond Street.

 Aged 21, he joined Legal & General selling commercial mortgages, which taught him to read other businesses' balance sheets.

 Aged 23, he set up a property finance company with close friend and business associate Mark Moran, and kept going when the friend left in partnership with Hanover Druce, making his first money on the rise of the 1980s commercial property markets.
 Spotting the rise in mobile telephones, he bought into NAG Telecom, becoming chairman alongside fellow director Tony Kleanthous.
 Paphitis gained a large market share for NAG by negotiating concessionary positions in Ryman stationery stores.

 When Ryman became insolvent, Paphitis approached the administrators and bought the company.
 He turned it around by improving relations with suppliers, and enthusing the management team, cementing his reputation for turning failing companies into highly successful and profitable businesses.
 His ventures now include Ryman, Robert Dyas and Boux Avenue.
 He sold Red Letter Days with fellow Dragons' Den businessman Peter Jones.
 In 2006, he sold his equity stake in the UK and EU segment of the global lingerie brand, La Senza, for a reported £100m.

 In 2008, Paphitis was one of several interested parties in bidding for failed retail chain Woolworths.
 However, he later pulled out because of unrealistic numbers quoted by the administrators.

 In March 2011, Paphitis set up a lingerie chain, Boux Avenue, which has 30 UK stores.

 In July 2012, he bought the hardware retailer Robert Dyas, saying: "It is a business which fits well with my investment criteria."

 In 2017, Paphitis acquired London Graphic Centre, a specialist arts and stationery retailer based in London's Covent Garden.
 Paphitis launched the Theo Paphitis Art Prize in 2022.

+In September 2025, he became Derby University's 'Visiting Professor of Entrepreneurship' and founded the 'Chancellor's Entrepreneur's Club'.